Human learning is an understudied but promising lever for boosting human--AI synergy: Main

-Conclusions about human performance and rationality can drastically depend on how a phenomenon is empirically studied \cite{almaatouq_beyond_2024,hertwig_experimental_2001,hullman_underspecified_2025,lejarraga_how_2021}.
-For example, when people can sample --- and thus experience --- the probabilistic structure of a task environment through repeated interactions with the task, their inferences and decisions are close to what probability theory would suggest \cite{lejarraga_how_2021}.
-The same does not hold in setups where participants are merely given textual descriptions of the task \cite{lejarraga_how_2021}.
-Could Vaccaro et al.'s \cite{vaccaro_when_2024} disheartening findings of negative human--AI synergy be partly due to the way human--AI collaboration is typically conceptualized and empirically studied in the synthesized literature?
+Conclusions about human performance and rationality drastically depend on how a phenomenon is studied \cite{almaatouq_beyond_2024,lejarraga_how_2021}.
+For example, when people can experience the probabilistic structure of a task environment through repeated interactions, their decisions are close to what probability theory would suggest whereas this is not the case when participants are merely given textual descriptions of the task \cite{lejarraga_how_2021}.
+Could Vaccaro et al.'s \cite{vaccaro_when_2024} disheartening findings of negative synergy be partly due to the way human--AI collaboration is typically studied in the synthesized literature?

-Learning, experience, and feedback are crucial for successful human judgment and decision making \cite{karelaia_determinants_2008,lejarraga_how_2021}.
-For example, learning from outcome feedback (i.e., being told the correct response after each case) helps people identify reliable sources of high-quality information \cite{almaatouq_adaptive_2020, novaes_tump_individuals_2018}.
-It can also help humans assess the accuracy of their own decisions and of AI input, and how best to integrate these insights into their final judgments \cite{jiang_learning_2025}.
-Also, guiding humans’ attention to fewer, relevant task features (e.g., a predictive subset of medical diagnostic indicators) and indicating how to use those features to predict the outcome can further improve human judgments \cite{karelaia_determinants_2008}.
-Explainable AI may likewise help humans focus on relevant task features---and even indicate how the AI uses those features to predict the outcome---and thus facilitate human learning \cite{herzog_boosting_2024}.
-Such guidance should be particularly useful when humans and AI excel at different kinds of cases and humans need to learn to adaptively rely on their own judgment or AI's advice \cite{rieger_explaining_2025}.
-AI explanations, expressions of AI confidence and other meta information can thus serve as additional task features that can help humans develop adaptive strategies for when (not) to rely on AI.
+Learning, experience, and feedback are crucial for successful human decision making \cite{karelaia_determinants_2008,lejarraga_how_2021}.
+For example, observing outcome feedback (i.e., the correct response after each case) helps people identify reliable sources of high-quality information \cite{novaes_tump_individuals_2018}.
+It can also help humans assess the accuracy of their own decisions and of AI advice, and how best to integrate them into their final judgments \cite{jiangLearningHumanAICollaboration2025}.
+Also, guiding humans’ attention to fewer, relevant task features (e.g., a subset of medical diagnostic cues) and indicating how to use those features can further improve human judgments \cite{karelaia_determinants_2008}.
+Explainable AI may likewise help humans focus on relevant task features---and even indicate how the AI uses those features---and thus facilitate human learning \cite{herzog_boosting_2024}.
+Such guidance should be particularly useful when humans and AI excel at different kinds of cases and humans need to learn to adaptively rely on their own judgment or AI's assistance \cite{rieger_explaining_2025}.
+AI explanations, expressions of AI confidence and other meta information can thus serve as additional task features on top of humans’ own perceived confidence that can help humans develop adaptive strategies for when (not) to rely on AI \cite{steyvers_three_2023}.